Would a drone have found the missing Fullerton couple Paul Knutson and Dianna Bedwell?

 With Paul and Dianna, using a map it looks to me as though Paul did go the right way at first but instead of going north on 15 he went south and his cell phone pinged near Deer Springs Road.
 Somewhere he turned around and started going in the opposite direction.
 One wrong turn after the other took him to another road, even more remote than the last.

-While the searchers were searching in an area that seemed logical they would have gone, Paul and Dianna were sitting in a most illogical spot, that no one would have anticipated they would have been.
+While the searchers were searching in an area that seemed logical they would be, Paul and Dianna were sitting in a most illogical spot.
+One would have anticipated they would have been.
 If the searchers had had a drone, would they have been able to find Paul and Dianna?

-Drones are becoming more and more sophisticated and there are some drones you are able to put on autopilot that will travel a distance beyond the range of the remote control, but it is limited.
+Drones are becoming more and more sophisticated.
+There are some drones you are able to put on autopilot and they will travel a distance beyond the range of the remote control, but it is limited.
 They are equipped with a “return home” mode and will return to a pre-programmed GPS destination.
 It would seem to me a drone would have been the perfect tool to look for Paul and Dianna because they were likely in a remote area.

 But, law enforcement has to bide by the FAA rules and couldn’t even dream of using them for finding missing people.
 The FAA knew because of the drone popularity they had to get a jump start on how to handle this new technology in its airspace and in 2012 the FAA released a list of agencies that were allowed to fly drones.
 San Diego County was not on that list at that time, but later that changed and received a go-ahead.